McMillan to step down as executive director of Providence Singers

 “The transformation of the Providence Singers in the last 16 years required strong vision and attentive administrative leadership,” said Joshua Krugman, the Singers’ Board chair.
 “Alli has delivered all that at a consistently high level, enabling the work of artistic directors, the Board of Trustees, and the chorus members.”

 Elected president of the Singers’ board for the 1998-99 concert season, McMillan led the group through a period of transformation and rapid artistic and organizational development.
-In January 2001, the Singers redesigned its administrative structure, added community members to its new Board of Trustees, adopted new bylaws, and broadened its musical program and community outreach.
+In January 2001, the Singers began a process to redesign its administrative structure, develop a new Board of Trustees with community members, draft new bylaws, and broaden its musical program and community outreach.
 The Singers initiated new programs of musical education for young singers, expanded its musical activities to include recordings and performances beyond Providence, and began a variety of performing collaborations with local and regional arts groups, including annual guest appearances with the Rhode Island Philharmonic Orchestra, beginning in 2003.

 “The Providence Singers of 2014 is a significant cultural asset for Providence and southeast New England,” said Christine Noel, who became the Singers’ sixth artistic director July 1, 2013, at the start of the current season.
 “The development of the organization, led by Alli and accomplished by so many dedicated members, has been remarkable and continues strong.”